Vp007-tony/codewithharrythankyouwebsite/README.md

-# codewithharrythankyouwebsite
+# Thanking_Harry_Sir_Website
+This site is for thanking codewithharry.
+He has a youtube channel tutor who teaches almost all programming languages in free and an easy way with notes,projects also.
+Link to their website: https://codewithharry.com/
+Note:
-for thanking codewithharry he has a youtube channel who teaches almost all programming languages in free with notes project and source please if you open website it says error so please edit url of the website which is -- at the end of url add kk.html the websiite will definitely work
+Please if you open website and it says error, so please edit url of the website which is -- at the end of url add kk.html the website will definitely work.